Research

 Recipient of the Susan Schmidt Bies Prize for Doctoral Student Research on Economics and Public Policy, 2019

 Can diversity lead to greater research focus on populations underrepresented in science?
-Between 1960 and 1990, 76 all-male US universities, including many elite research institutions, transitioned to coeducation.
+Between 1960 and 1990, 76 all-male US universities transitioned to coeducation.
 Using a generalized difference-in-differences design, we find that coeducation led to a 44% increase in gender-related research publications.
-This increase is driven by research that focused on female subjects and gender differences.
-After coeducation, universities had more female faculty and researchers with prior interests in gender-related topics.
-Male incumbent researchers also shifted their research focus toward gender-related topics.
+This increase is driven by research focused on female subjects and gender differences.
+While coeducation led to a compositional shift with more women and researchers interested in gender topics, much of the increase comes from male incumbent researchers shifting their research focus toward gender-related topics.
 The results support interaction with more diverse students and peers as key underlying mechanisms.

 Recipient of the Susan Schmidt Bies Prize for Doctoral Student Research on Economics and Public Policy, 2019, Unicredit Foundation 11th Best Paper Award on Gender Economics, 2021, Outstanding Paper Award - 2nd Discrimination and Diversity Workshop, 2022, Carlo Dell'Aringa Young Economist Prize, 2023